Newfield, Chester-le-Street

-Newfield is a village in County Durham, in England.
-It is situated between Chester-le-Street and Stanley.
+Newfield is a village in County Durham, England.
+It lies west of the town of Chester-le-Street, and falls partly within the civil parish of Pelton.
+In 2021 it had a population of 1529.

 Its services include the following: a mobile post office, primary school with a good Ofsted rating with some outstanding features, pub, beauty salon, a dental surgery, bakery/cafe and a lunch time take away cafe.

 It also has won silver two years in a row in the RHS In bloom awards.
-This is a semi-rural area with great access to Newcastle, Durham, Sunderland and the market town of Chester Le Street.
+This is a semi-rural area with great access to Newcastle upon Tyne, Durham, Sunderland and the market town of Chester-le-Street.